-- 7.17.2.3.1.
-If, within any thirty (30) calendar day period, a pharmacy has disputed claims across ten (10) or more drug entities with distinct pricing and for more than half of the disputes either the pharmacy declined to seek external review of the MCO's internal claims dispute process finding of reasonable reimbursement or the outcome of the external process was that the disputes were properly denied by the MCO on the basis of reasonable reimbursement, then the pharmacy shall be considered as having met the requirements for treatment of excessive disputes of reasonably reimbursed claims. - 7.17.2.3.2.
-For pharmacies meeting such requirements, the MCO may dismiss all disputes submitted to the MCO for a sixty (60) calendar day period beginning on the date of the written notification of the outcome of the external dispute process for the claim that met requirements. - 7.17.2.3.3.
-If the MCO implements this sixty (60) calendar day period, it must notify both the pharmacy and the Department within three (3) business days of such action and provide to the Department documentation demonstrating that the pharmacy has met the requirements for such treatment. - 7.17.2.3.4.
-The MCO may pend reimbursement disputes submitted to the MCO's internal dispute process while awaiting the outcome of the external dispute process for the qualifying dispute. - 7.17.2.3.5.
+- 7.17.2.2.2.
+For pharmacies meeting such requirements, the MCO may dismiss all disputes submitted to the MCO for a sixty (60) calendar day period beginning on the date of the written notification of the outcome of the external dispute process for the claim that met requirements. - 7.17.2.2.3.
+If the MCO implements this sixty (60) calendar day period, it must notify both the pharmacy and the Department within three (3) business days of such action and provide to the Department documentation demonstrating that the pharmacy has met the requirements for such treatment. - 7.17.2.2.4.
+The MCO may pend reimbursement disputes submitted to the MCO's internal dispute process while awaiting the outcome of the external dispute process for the qualifying dispute. - 7.17.2.2.5.
 Upon receipt of written notice of the outcome of the external claims dispute process wherein the internal dispute process outcome is in the pharmacy's favor, the MCO shall process pended disputes in order of receipt.
-For pended disputes, the seven (7) business days dispute resolution and notification requirement applicable to the internal claims dispute process shall begin on the date of the written notification of the outcome of external claims dispute process.

-7.17.2.3.6.
-A pharmacy may be considered as meeting requirements for treatment of excessive disputes of sufficiently reimbursed claims anew every sixty (60) calendar days.
+For pended disputes, the seven (7) business days dispute resolution and notification requirement applicable to the internal claims dispute process shall begin on the date of the written notification of the outcome of external claims dispute process. - 7.17.2.2.6.
+A pharmacy may be considered as meeting requirements for treatment of excessive disputes of sufficiently reimbursed claims anew every sixty (60) calendar days. - 7.17.3.

-7.17.3.
 Mail Order/Mail Service Pharmacy